Initial Application for Pharmacy Technician Trainees

 Have you been fingerprinted?
 TSBP cannot process any application until the Fingerprint Session has been completed and results sent to the Board.
 If not, go to Schedule your Fingerprint Session and follow the instructions

-Third — Do you have something that will show up on a criminal history background check?
+Fourth — Do you have something that will show up on a criminal history background check?

 If so, then your application and/or the results from the criminal background check must be reviewed by an in-house Enforcement Officer.
 This review process can take up to several months.

 Pharmacy technicians are required to notify the Board if any of the following changes occur: